Argentina scoff at defensive doubts, play for Messi

 "He'll handle the expectations," said team mate Lucas Biglia.
 "We just have to help him feel comfortable and happy so that on the pitch he can make the difference."

-"We're an attack-minded team, but that doesn't mean we're weak in defence.
-Remember the first attack always starts in defence," Biglia said, answering repeated questions about Argentina's ability to avoid a repeat of the Germany result in 2010 when they come up against the best teams in Brazil.
+"We're an attack-minded team, but that doesn't mean we're weak in defense.
+Remember the first attack always starts in defense," Biglia said, answering repeated questions about Argentina's ability to avoid a repeat of the Germany result in 2010 when they come up against the best teams in Brazil.

 Messi was even fooled by a look-a-like for former Brazil forward Ronaldinho, who ran on to the pitch to see him.